Do you know someone who has had the COURAGE to come back from adversity? Does this person inspire you and others around

 Every year, Coast Mental Health Foundation hosts the Courage To Come Back Awards, recognizing British Columbians who have overcome adversity or illness, and have gone on to make a positive difference in their community.

 Celebrate a courageous person in your life by nominating them to receive an award at our 21st annual Courage To Come Back Awards in April.

 Nominations are free, so nominate as many people as you like!
-All residents of British Columbia are eligible for nomination, if they meet the nomination criteria.
+All residents of British Columbia are eligible for nomination, if they meet the following nomination criteria:

 - THE NOMINEE MUST AGREE TO BE NOMINATED FOR A COURAGE TO COME BACK AWARD